-- Submit completed Dual Credit Authorization Form, with high school counselor and parent signatures.
+- Submit a completed Dual Credit Authorization Form, with high school counselor and parent signatures.

-- Take the NIC placement assessment for English and Math, found at www.nic.edu/placement or submit a copy of your ACT/SAT test scores for proper course placement.
+- Take the NIC placement assessment for English and Math, found at www.nic.edu/placement or submit valid ACT or SAT scores, no more than four years old, for course placement.

 For more information, contact the Office of Advanced Opportunities at (208) 625-2329 or go to www.nic.edu/dualcredit.

-TCC and TDC is an advanced learning opportunity that links approved high school technical courses to technical certificate and degree programs at the college level.
+Dual Credit CTE is an advanced learning opportunity that links approved high school technical courses to technical certificate and degree programs at the college level.
 Students enrolled in approved high school programs throughout the state may receive credit from North Idaho College that is counted toward a career and technical education certificate or degree.
-This allows students to begin working on an Associate of Applied Science Degree, Advanced Technical Certificate, or Technical Certificate while still in high school.
-TCC and TDC students will not have to repeat courses in college that were successfully completed in high school.
-TDC is paid for by Fast Forward funds.
+This allows students to begin working on an Associate of Applied Science Degree or Technical Certificate while still in high school.
+CTE credits can be paid for by Fast Forward funds.

-For more information about TCC and TDC opportunities, contact the Regional Transition Coordinator at (208) 769-5964 or go to www.nic.edu/techprep.
+For more information about CTE opportunities, contact the Regional Transition Coordinator at (208) 769-5964 or go to www.nic.edu/cte.

-Placement assessment is an important part of enrollment.
-Results are used to identify courses needed to promote student success.
-Students are required to complete the placement assessment if they will be entering their first college English or college math course.
+Placement assessment is used to identify the first courses students need to begin their studies at NIC.
+Students without placement based on valid ACT or SAT score no more than four years old are required to complete the NIC placement assessment for English and math.
 Enrollment in other courses with an English or math prerequisite (or equivalent placement scores) may also require completion of the placement assessment.

-Math placement1 will be via ALEKS PPL (Assessment and Learning in Knowledge Spaces, Placement, Preparation, and Learning).
-ALEKS must be taken at an approved, proctored location such as the NIC Testing Center.
-ALEKS results will be used to determine appropriate NIC course registration.
+ALEKS PPL (Assessment and Learning in Knowledge Spaces, Placement, Preparation, and Learning) must be taken at an approved, proctored location such as the NIC Testing Center.
+ALEKS results will be used to determine appropriate NIC math course registration.

-English placement1 will be via TWC (The Write Class), which is a no cost, online, unproctored instrument.
-TWC may be accessed from any Internet browser at www.thewriteclassnic.com.
+TWC (The Write Class) is an online, unproctored instrument for NIC English course placement.
+TWC may be accessed from any Internet browser at www.thewriteclass.org.

-NIC has outreach centers in Bonners Ferry, Sandpoint, and the Silver Valley.
+NIC has outreach centers in Bonners Ferry and Sandpoint.
 These centers offer a variety of services, including admissions and academic advising, proctored testing, credit and non-credit courses, Adult Education courses, and GED instruction and testing.
 Transportation to outreach centers and other off-campus college facilities is not provided by North Idaho College.
 To learn more about the specific services and courses offered at the outreach center near you, go to www.nic.edu/outreach or call or visit:

 6791 Main Street, Suite B